supremapix/Beatriz-Fauth/replit.md

 ## Overview

-This is a professional website for Beatriz Fauth, a psychoanalyst and psychologist based in Balneário Camboriú, Brazil.
+This is a professional website for Beatriz Fauth, a psychoanalyst and psychologist based in Balneário Camboriú, Brazil (CRP 12/00649).
 The site serves as a digital presence showcasing her 30+ years of clinical experience, therapy services, and providing appointment scheduling functionality.
 Built as a single-page application with React, it features a modern, elegant design targeting potential therapy clients in the region.
+The content and images have been migrated from the original site at beatrizfauthpsicologa.com.br.

 ## User Preferences